 keeping it.

-This is the cost nobody mentions.
-BFS is not a one-time achievement, it is a standard you have to keep meeting.
-The bar can move, the requirements evolve, and an app that earns the badge and then lets its integration drift or its review quality slip can lose it.
-That makes BFS an ongoing commitment to a level of platform quality, not a trophy you put on a shelf.
+This is the cost nobody talks about.
+BFS is not a one-time achievement.
+It is a standard you must keep meeting, and the standard is not static.
+Shopify updates the requirements as the platform evolves.
+An app that earns the badge and then lets its integration drift, or that fails to adopt a new requirement when Shopify introduces one, can lose it.
+That makes BFS an ongoing engineering commitment, not a trophy you collect and shelve.

-For a team with the engineering capacity to keep its integration current, that commitment is fine, it is the same discipline that makes a good app anyway.
-For a thin team already stretched, it is a recurring tax that competes with shipping the features that actually drive your revenue lines.
-Be honest about which team you are before you commit, because losing the badge after you have leaned on it is worse than never having had it.
+For a team with the engineering capacity to keep its integration current, that is fine.
+The discipline BFS requires is the same discipline that makes a well-built app anyway: stay current with platform APIs, maintain a clean admin UI, keep review quality healthy.
+For a thin team already stretched across too many priorities, BFS upkeep is a recurring tax that competes with shipping the features that actually drive revenue.

 The badge is a subscription paid in engineering time.
 The work to earn it is visible and you plan for it.
-The work to hold it is quiet and easy to deprioritize, until the day the standard moves and you are scrambling.
+The work to hold it is quiet and easy to deprioritize, until the day the standard moves and you are scrambling to catch up.
 Budget the upkeep before you chase the badge, not after.
+A realistic ongoing estimate: several engineering days per quarter to track requirement changes and keep integrations current.
+More in quarters when Shopify makes a significant platform shift.

 If discovery